Posted in

 The fitness industry wants you to believe you need a home gym costing thousands of dollars.
 You don’t.

-Phase 1 (Weeks 1-4): Zero Equipment Your body is enough.
+• Phase 1 (Weeks 1-4): Zero Equipment.
+Your body is enough.
 Bodyweight exercises build real strength, especially when you’re starting out.

 “The best equipment is the equipment you’ll actually use consistently.
-A simple setup you use daily beats an elaborate gym you avoid.” — Kelsey Heenan, Certified Personal Trainer and Founder of Kelsey Heenan Fitness
+A simple setup you use daily beats an elaborate gym you avoid.” — Kelsey Heenan, Certified Personal Trainer

 Nutrition for Beginners: Keep It Simple